s-rotheneder/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/7-configuring-the-plugin.rst

 * Multiple different views have to be generated (single view, list view with search and so on).

-* The user of the web site should be interact with the data by different modes (edit, create, sort and so on).
+* The user of the web site should be able to interact with the data by different modes (edit, create, sort and so on).

-* Input from the web sie user has to check (validate) for consistence.
+* Input from the web site user has to check (validate) for consistence.

 The sample extension we show from chapter 5 on, is significant multifaceted.